thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 ## Conclusion <a name="conclusion"></a>

 In this project, a Deep Neural Network (DNN) was trained to classify brazilian car models.
 Our goal was basically to predict a brazilian car model given a full car picture.
-The ResNet50v2 was used as a base model for Transfer Learning, and a Web Application was hosted on Google Cloud to showcase the final model in production environment.
 The final model was able classify 129 different models achieving a 91% average accuracy on test set.

 Particularly, I find it really interesting how well the model performed given this is a real world dataset (not a reasearch, or prepared dataset).
 For instance, it can distinguish car models better than me :D